 “Notably, this variant of BlackMatter leverages the embedded credentials and SMB protocol to remotely encrypt, from the original compromised host, all discovered shares’ contents, including ADMIN$, C$, SYSVOL, and NETLOGON.”

-Once an actor has access to Active Directory, all bets are off.
+Once an actor has access to Microsoft Entra ID, all bets are off.

 BlackMatter is a newer ransomware-as-a-service (RaaS) operation and researchers believe it is likely the older DarkSide operation under a different name.
 DarkSide actors were responsible for the attack on the Colonial Pipeline earlier this year, an intrusion that drew the attention of the White House.
 Though the company paid a hefty ransom, the FBI eventually recovered about $2.3 million of it by tracing the payment to a specific Bitcoin wallet and then identifying the computer on which that wallet was located.

 “The old adage, follow the money still applies.
 When they target critical infrastructure, we will spare no effort in our response.
 Today we turned the tables on DarkSide by going after the entire ecosystem that fuels this and we will continue to increase the cost of doing business for these attackers,” Deputy Attorney General Lisa Monaco said in June.